TypeScript for JavaScript Developers: The Missing Manual

 You don't have to rewrite your entire codebase overnight.
 TypeScript allows for incremental adoption:

-- Add Types Gradually: Start with strict types for your data models (API responses), then move to props and state.
+3. Add Types Gradually: Start with strict types for your core data models (API responses), then move outwards to props, state, and utility functions.

 Conclusion

-Writing TypeScript feels slower at first, but it makes you faster in the long run.
+Writing TypeScript feels slightly slower at first because you have to think about data structures upfront.
+However, it makes you incredibly fast in the long run.
 The autocomplete (IntelliSense) alone is worth the price of admission.
-It documents your code as you write it, making it easier for your future self to understand what `userObject` actually contains.
+It documents your code as you write it, making it easier for your future self, and your team, to understand what a generic `userObject` actually contains.

-"TypeScript doesn't prevent bugs.
-It prevents you from writing code that you didn't intend to write."
+"TypeScript doesn't prevent all bugs.
+It prevents you from writing code that you didn't intend to write, catching typos and logic errors before they ever hit the browser."